 Dr. Rachel Mahoney, BSc Hons., DClinPsych., PGCert., CPsychol.

 Rachel is an experienced Clinical Psychologist, with over 15 years of NHS experience and 11 years of working as a clinical psychologist in various children’s services and settings, including Child & Adolescent Mental Health services (CAMHS), children’s social care and specialist services for children in care, schools, and specialist paediatrics.
 Rachel did her undergraduate psychology degree at University College London (UCL) and later went on to complete her doctorate in Clinical Psychology at the Institute of Psychiatry, Kings College London, including completing her doctoral research into childhood trauma.
 She also has a post-graduate qualification in Supervision of Cognitive Behaviour Therapy (CBT) for children and young people.
-Rachel’s special interests include working with children, adolescents and families, particularly where there are complex difficulties in the life of a young person or family.
+Rachel’s special interests include working with adolescents, children & their families, particularly where there are complex difficulties in the life of a young person or family.
 She uses a variety of therapy models and approaches depending on the needs of the child and family, but has particular expertise and interest in Cognitive Behaviour Therapy (CBT), mindfulness-based approaches, and working with parents and family systems.
 She has also been on training to develop her interest in developmental trauma and attachment-based therapy approaches, including the use of PACE (Playfulness, Acceptance, Curiosity & Empathy).
-Rachel practices in Kingston and surrounding areas.
+Rachel practices as an independent Clinical Psychologist in Kingston and surrounding areas, alongside her part-time NHS work within Child & Adolescent Mental Health Services.

 Dr. Kathryn Rocha, MAHons., DClinPsych., CPsychol.